merrington/setup.sh/README.md

 # setup.sh
 First-time developer machine setup script.

-# Instructions

-## Step 1.
+# Step 1.
 Install prerequisite software

 First, make sure you have the following installed on your machine: